rishabhCMS/Udacity_SQL/README.md

 ## SQL Basics Learned

-1. SQL SELECT, FROM statements, WHERE, HAVING , IN , LIKE clauses, LOGICAL AND, OR operations
+**1. SQL SELECT, FROM statements, WHERE, HAVING , IN , LIKE clauses, LOGICAL AND, OR operations**

-2. SQL JOINS, Primary keys, Foreign Keys
+**2. SQL JOINS, Primary keys, Foreign Keys**

-3. Data Aggreagation functions , SUM, AVG, COUNT, and GROUP BY Clause
+**3. Data Aggreagation functions , SUM, AVG, COUNT, and GROUP BY Clause**

-4. Sub-Query
+**4. Sub-Query**

-    a.
-INLINE Sub-query
+    - INLINE Sub-query

-    b.
-Nested
+    - Nested

-    c.
-WITH
+    - WITH

-    d.
-SCALAR sub-query
+    - SCALAR sub-query

-5. Data Cleaning Functions
+**5. Data Cleaning Functions**

-    a.
-LEFT(String, # of charaters) Extracts a number of characters from a string starting from the left
+    - LEFT(String, # of charaters) Extracts a number of characters from a string starting from the left

-    b.
-RIGHT(String, # of Charaters) Extracts a number of characters from a string starting from the right
+    - RIGHT(String, # of Charaters) Extracts a number of characters from a string starting from the right

-    c.
-CONCAT(String1, String2...)
+    - CONCAT(String1, String2...)
 Concatenates given strings into one string

-    d.
-COALESCE(col1, col2, ...) returns the for non-null entry for a column
+    - COALESCE(col1, col2, ...) returns the for non-null entry for a column

-    e.
-STRPOS(String, Sub-String) returns the position of the first occurence of a sub-string in a string
+    - STRPOS(String, Sub-String) returns the position of the first occurence of a sub-string in a string

-    f.
-SUBSTR(String, start, length) Gets the sub-string from the given string, with a start pos and length of sub-string in the given string
+    - SUBSTR(String, start, length) Gets the sub-string from the given string, with a start pos and length of sub-string in the given string

-    g.
-POSISTION(Sub-string IN String) erturns the position of the first occurence of a sub-string in a string
+    - POSISTION(Sub-string IN String) erturns the position of the first occurence of a sub-string in a string

-    h.
-CAST( col_name AS data_type) Changes the data type of a given column
+    - CAST( col_name AS data_type) Changes the data type of a given column

-    i.
-REPLACE(col, "a","b") replaces char in the columns
+    - REPLACE(col, "a","b") replaces char in the columns

+## Management of Relational & Non-Relational Databases (Course 2)

+### Normalizing data (Lesson 2)

+**1. What makes data denormalized?**

+    - inconsistent data-types in a column

+    - repeating columns

+    - repeating values in a column

+**2. Pitfalls of denormalized data**

+    - Incosistent data types in a column affect out ability to reason and make sense of data.

+    - Repeating values in a column affect our ability to manipulate and query the data.

+    - Inabilty to uniquely identify a row to target them for data manipulation.

+    - Irrelevant dependencies causing repetitions and anomalies

+    - Repeated columns, which disable us from scaling the number of items of related data

+**3. How to normalize data?**

+    - First Normal Form 1NF

+        - Make all values in a column of a single data-type.

+        - Make sure each cell contains a single value.
+            - if multiple values in a column are disjoint, make separate columns for both values
+            - if multiple values in a column are of same type, then make duplicate rows for each value.

+        - Make sure there are no repeating columns of the same data-type
+            - go through each row in that column to make sure they are consistent (same data-type)

+        - Make sure that each row of data can be uniquely identified by a column or a combination of columns

+    - Second Normal Form 2NF

+        - Bring table to 1NF

+        - Remove Partial dependencies
+            - a column is said to be a partial dependency if
+                - it is not part of the Primary Key (PK)
+                - depends on one part of the PK (example: if PK (col1,col2) and col3 depends only on col2, then col3 is a partial dependency)

+    - Third Normal Form 3NF

+        - Bring table to 2NF

+        - Remove transitive dependencies
+            - a column is a said to be a transitive dependency if
+                - When a column is not part of the Primary Key (PK).
+                - But, depends on the PK through another key (example: if col is PK, col3 depends on col2 and col2 depends on col1, then col3 is transitive dependency

+    - When not to Normalize?
+        - When you like you have to a lot of joins to get the original data schema

 ## Projects